Call us with any questions at 954-356-0450

 As of this update all 50 states have begun some version of re-opening.
 We will continue to monitor this social experiment and will remain available to help our clients navigate their legal issues.
 We now anticipate that most of the social distancing and safety precautions will remain in effect for some time.
 We will be watching the results of efforts to re-open in Florida in order to better advise our clients.
-We note that Expedia's senior executive, Barry Diller, who has carefully examined the economic situation in the country, believes that Labor Day is a more realistic date for things to begin to return to something close to normal.
-Our goal is to help our clients get through until then.

 A Few Promising Developments

 Daily carbon emissions have plummeted since Covid-19 lockdowns took effect—backing up earlier predictions that the pandemic could lead to the largest decline since World War II.

 The drug that’s furthest along in clinical trials for treating COVID-19 is remdesivir, a new intravenous antiviral that the FDA has not yet approved, though they did grant an emergency use authorization for it to make it more accessible.
 Researchers are also testing older medications (that are typically used to treat other conditions) to see if they are also effective in treating COVID-19, including Dexamethasone, a common corticosteroid (steroid) medication that has been used for many years to treat various health conditions, such as autoimmune conditions and allergic reactions..